-As a Certified Top Employer for the 6th consecutive year, Canon Europe takes pride and commitment in the rich diversity of its employees.
-Represented by 41 nationalities from across the globe, this strong cultural infusion of talent brings to life our corporate philosophy, Kyosei.
-This guiding principle is embraced by all Canon employees and it shapes our mission and our values, the way we treat our people and conduct our business.
+Through our continued commitment to creating a truly inclusive culture, Canon Europe takes pride and commitment in the rich diversity of its employees.
+Represented by 42 nationalities from across the globe, this strong cultural infusion of talent brings to life our corporate philosophy, Kyosei.
+This guiding principle is embraced by all Canon employees, and it shapes our mission and our values, the way we treat our people and conduct our business.